San Sebastian Church (Manila): History

 In 1621, Bernardino Castillo, a generous patron and a devotee of the 3rd-century Roman martyr Saint Sebastian, donated the land upon which the church stands.
-The original structure, made of wood, burned in 1651 during a Chinese Filipino uprising.
+The original structure of wood had burnt down in 1651 during a Chinese Filipino uprising.
 Succeeding structures, which were built of brick, were destroyed by fire and earthquakes in 1859, 1863, and 1880.

-In the 1880s, Esteban Martínez, the parish priest of the ruined church, approached Spanish architect Genaro Palacios to build a church that will withstand the earthquakes.
+In the 1880s, Esteban Martínez, the parish priest of the ruined church, approached Spanish architect Genaro Palacios to build a church that can withstand earthquakes.
 Palacios planned to build a fire and earthquake-resistant structure made entirely of steel.
 He completed a design that fused Earthquake Baroque with the Neo-Gothic style.
 His final design was said to have been inspired by the famed Gothic Burgos Cathedral in Burgos, Spain.

 Construction

 The prefabricated steel sections that would compose the church were manufactured in Binche, Belgium.
-According to historian Ambeth Ocampo, the knockdown steel parts were ordered from the Societe anonyme des Enterprises de Travaux Publiques in Brussels.
+According to historian Ambeth Ocampo, the knockdown steel parts were ordered from the Société Anonyme des Entreprises de Travaux Publiques in Brussels.
 In all, 52 t of prefabricated steel sections were transported in eight separate shipments from Belgium to the Philippines, the first shipment arriving in 1888.
 Belgian engineers supervised the assembly of the church, the first column of which was erected on September 11, 1890.
 The walls were filled with mixed sand, gravel, and cement.
-The stained glass windows were imported from the Heinrich Oidtmann Company, a German stained glass firm, while local artisans assisted in applying the finishing touches.
+The stained glass windows were imported from the Heinrich Oidtmann Company, a German firm, while local artisans assisted in applying the finishing touches.

 The church was raised to the status of a minor basilica by Pope Leo XIII on June 24, 1890.
-Upon its completion the following year, on August 16, 1891, the Basílica Menor de San Sebastián was consecrated by Bernardino Nozaleda y Villa OP, the 25th Archbishop of Manila.
+Upon its completion the following year, on August 16, 1891, the Basílica Menor de San Sebastián was consecrated by Bernardino Nozaleda y Villa OP, the 25th archbishop of Manila.

 According to Jesús Pastor Paloma, an Augustinian Recollect priest, the structure was also supposed to have a prefabricated retablo (reredos) altar, which was lost at sea when the ship carrying it from Belgium capsized in a storm.
 A wooden altar was made locally in its stead.
 Paloma also noted that the bottom part of the church was designed to resemble a ship's hull, so that it would sway during an earthquake.